zmwtf1/Panther-Admin/readme.md

 - Attempted to bypass new TP AC.

- - !antishield/!as on/off - bypasses pay to win shields
+ - !antishield/!as on/off - bypasses pay to win shields (enabled by default)

 - !loopwalkspeed/!loopws [num] - loop change your WalkSpeed.